Dysar/Mintos/README.md

 Path: `GET /v1/transactions/history/{accountID}`

+Given an account identifier, return transaction history (last transactions come first) and support result paging using “offset” and “limit” parameters

 Note: If you have two transactions, pass `offset = 1`, `limit = 1` to get the older one and just `limit=1` or with `offset=0` to get the newer one